MagnusxAlt/task_nine/README.md

-# taskeight
+# tasknine
-This is the task 8 of running an html code as a python script, using port 8000
+This is the task 9 of running an html code as a python script, using port 8000
 #Here is how i done that!

 nstall VSCodium on Kali Linux